About the Journal

 Avoid the use of unnecessarily inflammatory or offensive language in their appraisal of the work.

 Accept the commitment to review future versions of the work and provide 'follow up’ advice to the editor(s), if requested.

 Seek advice from the editor if anything is unclear at the time of invitation.

 Remain in good communication with both the publisher and the editor.

 All research articles in this journal have undergone rigorous double-blind peer review, based on initial editor screening and anonymized refereeing by two anonymous referees.

 When necessary, the referees’ criticism and suggestions may be sent to the authors for them to be able to revise or make the suggested corrections.

-The journal release two issues in a year: January, May and September .
+The journal release 4 issues in a volume (starting from June 2018) :March, June, September and December.
 The full articles are published on-line one month before the date of release.

 Open Access Policy

 This journal (IJSM) adopted Budapest Open Access Initiative definition.
 For more information